 After you’ve chosen dates, you’ll be able to choose specific flights.
 Remember to pay attention to the operating airline if you want to avoid fuel surcharges for certain carriers.

-On the final page, you’ll be able to see the total mileage and taxes required for booking.
+You’ll also be able to see the total mileage and taxes required for booking.
 It really is possible to fly business class to Europe roundtrip for just 88,000 miles plus minimal taxes and fees.
-In fact, this $57 tax bill for TAP Air Portugal business class flights to Lisbon (LIS) and back is about as cheap as it gets.
+In fact, this $60 tax bill for TAP Air Portugal business class flights to Lisbon (LIS) and back is about as cheap as it gets.

 Decide on the flights you want and confirm they're available through ANA?
 Now it's time to transfer your Amex points to your ANA Mileage Club account – and then wait to book, because those transfers aren't instant.
 More on this below…